prometheus/blackbox_exporter/CONFIGURATION.md

   headers:
     [ <string>: <string> ... ]

   # Whether or not the probe will follow any redirects.
+You will also need to use the valid_status_codes option to allow 301 and 302
   [ no_follow_redirects: <boolean> | default = false ]

   # Probe fails if SSL is present.